 This recipe makes enough to top four baked potatoes:

-- Two 6 ounce cans water-packed tuna, drained and broken up with a fork
+- 2 (6-ounce) cans of water-packed tuna, drained and broken up with a fork

 - 2 tablespoons minced celery

 - 1 tablespoon whole-grain (not yellow or Dijon) mustard